robenkleene/rep-grep/tests/data/markdown/markdown-syntax.md

   [5]: http://www.triptico.com/software/grutatxt.html
   [6]: http://ettext.taint.org/doc/

-To this end, Markup's syntax is comprised entirely of punctuation characters, which punctuation characters have been carefully chosen so as to look like what they mean.
+To this end, Markdown's syntax is comprised entirely of punctuation characters, which punctuation characters have been carefully chosen so as to look like what they mean.
 E.g., asterisks around a word actually look like \*emphasis\*.
-Markup lists look like, well, lists.
+Markdown lists look like, well, lists.
 Even blockquotes look like quoted passages of text, assuming you've ever used email.